Stephen219/Tramshed_tech_booking_system/README.md

 The database's tables are generated from the classes in `db.py` After adding any new models to the database in `db.py` and making sure they are correct you may do the following:
 - Comment out all the imports above `if __name__ == "__main__":` e.g `import user`
-- Run `flask db migrate -m "<A comment stating what you have changed>"` to create the migration
+- Run `python3 -m flask db migrate -m "<A comment stating what you have changed>"` to create the migration
-- Run `flask db upgrade` to apply the migration
+- Run `python3 -m flask db upgrade` to apply the migration
 - Finally uncomment the commented lines you commented above

 If you wish to write your own styles you can do so by just writing them in the `app.css` file at the root of the project.
 Just ensure that tailwindcss is running as it will compile the css and add it to the app